pitis/SpaceX-app/README.md

 - Date
 - Success Status
   Unfortunately, the Ionic Component for "Infinite Scroller" is not compatible with React, so the animation with a loading circle is not present, but the functionality is there.
+  In case there is no image to upload, a "no image" thumbnail appears.

 For the third requirement I created a name filter (searchBox) and a LaunchStatus filter.
 They can be used at the same time.